daisy/pipeline/modules/scripts/dtbook-to-epub3/doc/index.md

 # DTBook to EPUB3

-Converts multiple dtbooks to epub3 format
+Transforms multiple DTBooks into EPUB 3 format

 ## Synopsis